welthagenchristopher/McTunnel/README.md

   - You may see **channel request errors** if the SSH client attempts services not provided by this minimal server.
-  - **Random warnings or errors** may also appear during key signing or if the connection does not follow the expected forwarding flow. tl;dr : This is a barebones, secure port forwarding setup.
-There is no backend service running.
+  - **Random warnings or errors** may also appear during key signing or if the connection does not follow the expected forwarding flow.
+These are *expected* behaviours.
+This is a barebones, secure port forwarding setup - not intended to service requests or command excecution.

 - **Ongoing Development**:
   This is in very early stages at the moment.
 It should work if everything is configured correctly, but I will slowly be consolidating